nirobutso140/nirobutso140/README.md

 #### Frontend Developer

 I am a web developer.
-I have an understanding of javascript and react concepts, and basic idea of express, mongodb.
+I have an understanding of javascript and react concepts, and a basic idea of express, MongoDB.
+I have several projects with React and 3 projects with MERN.
 I am interested in working with the MERN.

 Skills: HTML, CSS, Bootstrap, Tailwind, Daisyui, Javascript, React, Express, MongoDB